Hiimus/arca_bookstore/README.md

 ## Features Left to Implement:

 This is the features I would like to implement in the future:

+- Letting registered users have the option to edit and delete their own reviews and comments.
+For now that is only possible for the superuser.
+This is high priority as this is an important feature.

 - Pagination.
 As more products are added, it will be poor user experience to have not have pagination when there are alot of products.
 This will also reduce loading time.